sclaggett/Literate/README.md

 ## History

 Donald Knuth developed literate programming back in late 70s and early 80s.
 A software application in his original system was written as a single *web* file and consisted of a mixture of English, TEX, and Pascal.
-This *web* file was then processed by two applications, *tangle* and *weave*.
+This *web* file was processed by two applications, *tangle* and *weave*.
 The *tangle* application extracted the Pascal portions and combined them into a source file that could be compiled to obtain the executable, while *weave* processed the entire *web* file into a typeset file that could be rendered in a visually appealing format.
 The figure below is from Knuth's original paper and depicts this workflow:

 ![Missing: Tangle and weave](images/TangleAndWeave.png "Tangle and weave")

 This repository started as a fork of Zachary Yedidia's [*Literate*](https://github.com/zyedidia/Literate) application in which he extended and modernized Knuth's ideas through a number of new features such as writing the *web* files in [Markdown](https://daringfireball.net/projects/markdown/), adding support for languages other than Pascal, and supporting multiple input and output files.
 My version is a complete overhaul of Yedidia's original work to fit my development workflow.
 See the [changes](Changes.md) document for details on what was changed and why.

 ## Building

+**TODO**

 $ lit -t Index.md